fieldtrip/website/example/ft_realtime_hilbert.md

 The signal analysis details are available [here](/assets/pdf/example/gamma_analisys.pdf).

 Neurofeedback, as the word suggest, is feeding back to the subject it's neuronal activity analyzed by it's EEG activity in (almost) real time.
-In this training we give back to the subjest a visual stimulation (vertical bars) when it's gamma phase synchronization between F3-P3 and F4-P4 increased over the baseline (bars up) or decreased (bars down).
+In this training we give back to the subject a visual stimulation (vertical bars) when it's gamma phase synchronization between F3-P3 and F4-P4 increased over the baseline (bars up) or decreased (bars down).
 Here is the feedback

 {% include image src="/assets/img/example/ft_realtime_hilbert/picture_12.png" width="400" %}